 Item No. Application type Application description Recording content 1 Data link initiation This includes any applications used to log on to or initiate data link service.
-In FANS-1/A and ATN, these are ATS facilities notification (AFN) and context management (CM) respectively. С 2 Controller/pilot communication This includes any application used to exchange req clearances, instructions and reports between the flight crev controllers on the ground.
-In FANS-1/A and ATN, this inc the CPDLC application.
-It also includes applications used f exchange of oceanic (OCL) and departure clearances (DC well as data link delivery of taxi clearances. С 3 Addressed surveillance This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
+In FANS-1/A and ATN, these are ATS facilities notification (AFN) and context management (CM) respectively. С 2 Controller/pilot This includes any application used to exchange recommunication Communication This includes any application used to exchange recommunication Controllers on the ground.
+In FANS-1/A and ATN, this in the CPDLC application.
+It also includes applications used exchange of oceanic (OCL) and departure clearances (DO) well as data link delivery of taxi clearances.
+C 3 Addressed surveillance This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
 In FANS-1/A and ATN, this includes the automatic dependent surveillance - contract (ADS-C) application.
-Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR. с 4 Flight information This includes any service used for delivery of flight information to specific aircraft.
-This includes, for example, data link aviation weather report service (D-METAR), data link-automatic terminal service (D-ATIS), digital Notice to Airmen (D-NOTAM) and other textual data link services. С 5 Aircraft broadcast surveillance This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance - broadcast (ADS-B) output data.
+Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR. С 4 Flight information 5 Aircraft broadcast surveillance This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance - broadcast (ADS-B) output data.
 Where parametric data sent by the helicopter are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.
 M 6 Aeronautical operational control data This includes any application transmitting or receiving data used for aeronautical operational control purposes (per the ICAO definition of operational control).
 M